Ottawa

 Term Life Insurance offers temporary coverage at a lower cost with fixed payments, and there is the option to convert the plan into Permanent Insurance.
 Term Life Insurance can replace lost income and/or be used to cover debts and funeral expenses.

-Another form of insurance is Dependent Life Insurance, which is available only to an employee’s spouse or dependent children and provides coverage in flat amounts.
-Amounts vary depending on what type of coverage you’re looking for.
-Dependent Life Insurance premiums may be paid solely by the opt-in employee, or the employer may contribute a percentage.
+Another form of insurance is dependent life insurance, which is available only to an employee’s spouse or dependent children and provides coverage in flat amounts.
+Amounts vary, depending on what type of coverage you’re looking for.
+Dependent life insurance premiums may be paid solely by the opt-in employee, or the employer may contribute a percentage.

 When it comes to spending accounts, there are a couple of options: Health Spending Accounts (HSA) and Lifestyle Spending Accounts (LSA).